JonTheBurger/.dotfiles/README.md

 Notably the following programs are configured (among others):

-- `nvim`: Fully Lua, LazyNvim config with LSP, DAP, Telescope, and more.
 - `zsh`: Bash shell alternative with support for fuzzy completions & history.
 - `tmux`: Shell multiplexer that support tabs & splits in any terminal emulator.
 - `git`: For all of those neat aliases.
-- `vim`: For when you want that classic vanilla Vim experience.
-- `Xmodmap`: For rebinding CapsLock to ISO-3 Hyper, enabling HJKL navigation.
-- `ideavimrc`: Because when using a JetBrains IDE, you still wish you were in vim.
-- `vsvim`: Because when using Visual Studio 20XX, you still wish you were in vim.

-...

-- `kitty`: GPU-rendered terminal emulator.
-- `alacritty`: GPU-rendered terminal emulator, but also on Windows.
-- `QtCreator`: Color schemes and keyboard shortcuts. (vim mode commands!!)
-- `Dolphin`: KDE's feature-rich file manager.
-- `Latte`: KDE-based dock.
-- `Konsole`: KDE's default terminal emulator.
-(Gathering cobwebs)
-- `Yakuake`: Quake-style drop-down terminal emulator for KDE.
-(Gathering cobwebs)

 # Windows